-- Telecommunications Supplier Diversity – Greenlining is a strong advocate for programs that encourage large companies to do business with minority small businesses.
+- Supplier Diversity – Greenlining is a strong advocate for programs that encourage large companies to do business with minority small businesses.
 The CPUC’s supplier diversity program, governed by General Order 156, represents an outstanding model.
-Greenlining monitors the impact of this program, issuing an updated report every spring, and works to expand the use of the GO 156 model in other fields as a way of bringing investments to communities of color.
+Greenlining monitors the impact of this program, issuing an updated report every year, and works to expand the use of the GO 156 model in other fields as a way of bringing investments to communities of color.